lcnicolau/cs50-todo-list/README.md

 # This is [CS50] Final Project

-> Just another to-do list app... but having fun with [htmx]
+> Just another to-do list app... but having fun with [htmx].

 ## Description